Kotlin/kotlinx.coroutines/coroutines-guide.md

 On the other side, [coroutineContext][CoroutineScope.coroutineContext] property that is available inside the block of any coroutine via [CoroutineScope] interface, is a reference to a context of this particular coroutine.
 This way, a parent context can be inherited.
-The default context of [runBlocking], in particular, is confined to be invoker thread, so inheriting it has the effect of confining execution to this thread with a predictable FIFO scheduling.
+The default dispatcher for [runBlocking] coroutine, in particular, is confined to the invoker thread, so inheriting it has the effect of confining execution to this thread with a predictable FIFO scheduling.

 ```kotlin